 Live-in child care offers the most flexibility with regard to schedule and the ability to meet the needs of more than one child.
-Live-in child care offers a lower carer to child ratio, allowing for personal care specific to your child's needs and development.
-Additionally, nannies, babysitters and day care center frequently charge per child.
+Live-in child care offers a lower carer to child ratio, allowing for personal care specific to your child’s needs and development.
+Additionally, nannies, babysitters and day care centers frequently charge per child.
 However, Au Pair in America is one flat fee per family, not per child.

 Live-in care offers the opportunity for children to play with a variety of friends in a home or park setting.
 Day care centers offer larger, day-long group interaction.